-Emergency contraception is free and available from some all Sefton Sexual Health Clinics, community pharmacies, Walk-In Centres and hospital A&E Departments, link to clinic times and locations
+Emergency contraception is free and available from all Sefton Sexual Health Clinics, ring Sefton Sexual Health on 01695 656550 to arrange a consultation, community pharmacies, Walk-In Centres and hospital A&E Departments,

 During Bank Holidays you may wish to call before you visit a pharmacy to check opening times.